 We are dedicated to:

-- improving Darlington side of the campus
+- improving the Darlington side of the campus

-- respecting the current architecture
+- respecting the existing architecture

 - improving access and connectivity between the Darlington and Camperdown campuses

 - respecting heritage considerations for residential streets by maintaining a significant setback from Abercrombie Street for the bulk of the building

 - making a positive contribution to the community by creating a sense of place

 - respecting the surrounding residential properties and the City of Sydney’s planning guidelines

 - working with the community, the City of Sydney and Urban Growth NSW to develop a ‘pedestrian and bicycle access strategy’ for the Darlington precinct (consultancy phase complete).
 We will invest $2 million in improvements.